tonghoangvu/UniversalCL/README.md

 # UniversalCL
 UWP controls for Delphi VCL.

-Compatible with Delphi 10.3 and Windows 8+.
+Compatible with Delphi 2010 and Delphi 10.3 and Windows 7+.
 Some controls require Segoe MDL2 Assets font, such as TUCheckBox or TURadioButton for correctly drawing.

 ### Install package
 **Step 1:** Open group project file *UniversalCL.groupproj*